luisomoreau/learn-full-stack-javascript-development-for-beginners/README.md

 Now, try this new API endpoint:
 ![increment views endpoint](assets/lb-explorer-increment-views.png)

-If you are wondering what about the ACL at this point, as our Recipe model has a READ permission fir $everyone and the endpoint is a GET request, it is authorized.
+If you are wondering what about the ACL at this point, as our Recipe model has a READ permission for $everyone and the endpoint is a GET request, it is authorized.
 However, you can add a different permission in the ACL:

 ```
 {